ronaksinghconnect/ronaksinghconnect/README.md

 ## A Bit About Me
 - 📊 Passionate about data-driven decision making
-- 🚀 Currently building portfolio projects to become industry-ready
+- 🚀 Currently building portfolio projects to upgrade my knowledge to industry-level
 - 🧠 Interested in business analytics and customer behavior analysis
-- 🎯 Goal: Become a job-ready Data Analyst

 ---

 ## Reach Me